-Render of proposed reconstructed and rehabilitated entrance podium and grand stair, with two sections of decorative metal railing - restored (left) and preserved (right).
+Render of proposed reconstructed and rehabilitated entrance podium and grand stair, with replicated decorative metal railing across the entire podium.
 Source: Surf Architecture

 Exterior stucco - Preservation (repair)

 Address the sources of damage to the exterior stucco finish (woodpeckers and faulty roof drainage) and spot repair the stucco by matching the specific original texture.
 Trade hiring and repair supervision to be guided by a heritage professional.